Sean-Mc-Mahon/ms2-seanmcmahon-digital-design/README.md

 - [Lily Script One](https://fonts.google.com/specimen/Lily+Script+One?query=lily) : Logo & Headings, used for it's bold style.
 - [Montserrat](https://fonts.google.com/specimen/Montserrat?query=montse) : Body, used for it's excellent readability.

+Font sizes for the headings are mostly responsive using the calc() function.

 ### Wireframes